roadiz/docs/src/developer/nodes-system/node_type_decorators.rst

 ``value`` property :
 ^^^^^^^^^^^^^^^^^^^

-This property is used to define the value who override default.
+This property is used to override the default value.
+Default values come from your `node_types/*.yaml` files.

 It consists of a string linked to its property type.